Tomisall/ThermalDex/README.md

 - **PDF Report Generation**: The application generates detailed PDF reports of thermal hazard assessments for each molecule, providing comprehensive documentation of the analysis results.

-- **Local Storage**: ThermalDex maintains a user-friendly local .csv file 'database' (cough) that stores all assessment results, making it easy to track and manage data over time.
+- **Local Storage**: ThermalDex maintains a user-friendly local .csv file that stores all assessment results, making it easy to track and manage data over time.
+ThermalDex uses sqlite to store all results and changes to help prevent data loss.
+This can be found as 'ThermalDex.db' in the _core folder.

 <p><small>[1]: <i>Org.
 Proc.
 Res.
 Dev.,</i> 2021, 25, 2, 212-224</small><br>
 <small>[2]: <i>Angew.
 Chem.
 Int.
 Ed.,</i> 2020, 59, 15798-15802</small><br>